bmschmidt/wordVectors/README.md

   * `nearest_to(VSM,vector,n)` wraps a particularly common use case for `cosineSimilarity`, of finding the top `n` terms in a `VectorSpaceModel` closest to term m
   * `project(VSM,vector)` takes a `VectorSpaceModel` and returns the portion parallel to the vector `vector`.
   * `reject(VSM,vector)` is the inverse of `project`; it takes a `VectorSpaceModel` and returns the portion orthogonal to the vector `vector`.
 This makes it possible, for example, to collapse a vector space by removing certain distinctions of meaning.
   * `magnitudes` calculated the magnitude of each element in a VSM.
-This is useful in.
+This is useful in many operations.

 All of these functions place the VSM object as the first argument.
 This makes it easy to chain together operations using the `magrittr` package.
 For example, beginning with a single vector set one could find the nearest words in a set to a version of the vector for "bank" that has been decomposed to remove any semantic similarity to the banking sector.